Jojo-M-C/personalweb/content/impossible-list/index.md

 ---

 Bucket lists are pointless, if you never get around to realizing them.
-That’s why the impossible list emphasizes the active pursuit and realization of smaller goals, ensuring that they are not mere idle wishes but become tangible accomplishments.
+That’s why the impossible list emphasizes the active pursuit of smaller goals, ensuring that they are not mere idle wishes but become tangible accomplishments.

 ## Entrepreneurship

-- Make 10k profit with a project
-- Make 25k profit with a project
-- Make 50k profit  with a project
-- Make 100k profit with a project
-- Exit a Startup
-- Write 100 Articles
-- Conduct 100 Interviews
-- Build Newsletter with 10k+ subscribers
-- Give a TedTalk
+XXX

 ## Work Portfolio